 The 85-hour program includes two 12-week fieldwork education rotations and a 14-week doctoral capstone experience.
 The capstone experience consists of two parts: the capstone project and the capstone experience.
 For the capstone experience, the student will complete an individual 14-week capstone experience in the students chosen area of specialization for the purpose of implementing the project.

-Upon completion of degree requirements students will be eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) for the practice of occupational therapy.
+Upon completion of degree requirements and dependent on the accreditation decision which will be made in August 2023 students will be eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) for the practice of occupational therapy.
 After passing the NBCOT exam, students may apply for licensure in the state in which they intend to practice.